-Don’t think for a second the other patterns are wasted, she’ll probably go back to them later or find some inspiration and combine bits and pieces to make her own project.
-Sometimes I buy pattern bundles just to look through, learn new techniques, constructions and styles.
+Don’t think for a second the other patterns are wasted.
+She’ll probably go back to them later or find some inspiration and combine bits and pieces to make her own project.
+Sometimes, I buy pattern bundles just to look through and learn new techniques, constructions, and styles.

-In addition to pattern bundles, stitch bundles are great gifts for a crafter.
-They will help her extend her knowledge, try new stitches she can use in her own projects.
+In addition to pattern bundles, stitch bundles make great inexpensive gifts for a crafter.
+They’ll help her expand her knowledge and encourage her to try new stitches that she can then use in her own projects.

 4. Kits are Dream Gifts for a Crafter

-Receiving yarn or patterns are both great gifts I love to receive.
-But receiving kits, which contains both the pattern and the matching yarn are dream gifts for a crafter.
-No need to think about what to make or look for the right yarn, the kit has all she needs to get started on her project (hooks and needles are usually not included).
-The only drawback is if you’re not sure she will want to make this exact project.
-But don’t worry, she can always use the yarn for something else and keep the pattern for inspiration or later.
+Yarn and patterns are both great gifts.
+Combine them, and you’ve some amazing gifts for a crafter.
+These kits contain both the pattern and matching yarn, so she won’t need to think about what to make with a certain yarn or search for the right yarn for a certain pattern.
+The kit has all she needs to get started on her project right away (hooks and needles are typically not included).
+The only drawback to this gift is if you aren’t 100% confident she’ll want to make that exact project.
+Don’t worry– she can always use the yarn for something else and keep the pattern for inspiration down the road.

 5. The Perfect Project Bag

-Now, that’s probably my second yarn-related obsession this year.
-When I discovered that someone had designed a collection of gorgeous handbags specifically for knitters and crocheters, I couldn’t believe it and knew I had to have one.
-Luckily, I didn’t have to wait until Christmas to get mine as I received it as a surprise gift.
-My husband keeps making fun of me because even months later I just smile when I see it.
+When I heard that someone had designed a collection of gorgeous purses and backpacks specifically for knitters and crocheters, I knew I had to have one.
+Luckily, I didn’t have to wait until Christmas to get mine and received one as a surprise gift.
+My husband keeps making fun of me because even months later, I still smile when I look at it.

-The Namaste bags by Jimmy Beans Wool don’t look like project bags at all.
-They look like proper high-end handbags with gorgeous golden zippers and a wide variety of colors.
-That’s on the outside!
-On the inside, they are designed with yarn in mind.
-The right-sized pockets, a special yarn feeder built in the bag and a convenient leach which doubles as a ruler are just some of the yarn lovers details of these bags.
+The Namaste Bags by Jimmy Beans Wool don’t look like project bags at all.
+On the outside, they look like proper high-end handbags with gorgeous golden zippers and come in a wide range of colors.
+Inside, they’re designed with yarn in mind.
+Perfect yarn-sized pockets, a key leash that doubles as a ruler, and a special yarn feeder built into the bag (!!!) are just a few of the yarn-loving details you’ll find in these bags.

 6. New Tools: Needles and Hooks

-Sure, I don’t need to get a set of Furls crochet hooks.
-My hooks work just fine, although they are not the most ergonomic, they get the job done.
-But if someone (hint, hint) would be as generous as to gift me one of the infamous Furls crochet hooks, I would sleep with it under my pillow like a little girl.
+Sure, I don’t need a set of Furls crochet hooks.
+My hooks work just fine.
+And although they’re not the most ergonomic, they get the job done.
+But if someone (hint, hint) would be so generous as to gift me one of the infamous Furls crochet hooks, I would probably sleep with it under my pillow like a little girl.

-If you’ve never heard about Furls crochet hook they are high end, very ergonomic crochet hooks.
-They have a few wooden styles and a metal collection called Odyssey.
-I’ve only ever heard the highest recommendations from them.
-I’m sort of scared to try one as I know I won’t be able to enjoy crocheting with my hooks after that and will have to get an entire set.
+If you’ve never heard about Furls crochet hooks, they are high end, extremely ergonomic crochet hooks.
+They have a few wooden styles along with a metal collection called Odyssey.
+I’ve only ever heard wonderful things about them.
+I’m actually a little scared to try one as I know I won’t be able to enjoy crocheting with my old hooks after that and will have to get an entirly new set!

-My high-end knitting needle dream gift is Jimmy Beans Wool Smartstix interchangeable needle set.
-If you want to know more about these and the different types of knitting needles and how I select mine, head over to my Ultimate Guide to Knitting Needles.
+On the knitting side, my high-end knitting needle dream gift is Jimmy Beans Wool Smartstix interchangeable needle set.
+If you want to know more about these and the different types of knitting needles, along with how I select mine, check out my Ultimate Guide to Knitting Needles.

 7. Tools I Didn’t Know I Needed

 For a very long time, I had my basic tools.
 Knitting needles for knitting and crochet hooks for crochet and that’s it (well, and yarn of course).
-And yes, that’s all you need.
-BUT, there are some great tools out there that will make your life much easier.
-And once you start using them, you can’t go without them anymore.
-A lot of these are actually very small and cheap but they make a huge difference.
+And yes, that’s technically all you need.
+BUT, there are some great tools out there that will make your crafter’s life much easier.
+And once she starts using them, she won’t know what hit her.
+A lot of these are actually very small and cheap, but they truly make a huge difference.

 - Tapestry scissors.
-I lost mine recently (more like got them confiscated at the airport as I forgot them in my project bag) and I only realize now how much more convenient they are compared to normal scissors.
-Plus they are much prettier.
+I lost mine recently (technically, they were confiscated at the airport when I forgot they were in my project bag) and it made me realize now how much more convenient they are compared to normal scissors.
+Bonus: they’re so much prettier too.
 I really like these.

-- Tapestry needles with bent tip.
-To weave in the ends and for seaming, we need a big needle.
+- Tapestry needles with a bent tip.
+To weave in the ends and do seaming, crafters need a big needle.
 I usually use these but I’ve been told over and over by designer friends to use the bent tip type.
 Apparently (which I can easily believe) the bent tip really helps to pick over and under the stitches.
 This makes it much easier to seam.
 I’ve been recommended these Clover ones.

-- A row counter can be a real lifesaver once you start making patterns with shaping, texture or colorwork.
-It helps you keep track of how many rows you’ve done since the last repeat and how many repeats.
-Sure you can write it down in your phone or on your pattern, I’ve done it for years but once I started using these basic row counters that slide on my knitting needles or crochet hook, I realized how much easier advanced patterns became.
+- A row counter can be a real lifesaver once your crafter starts making patterns with shaping, texture, or colorwork.
+It helps keep track of how many rows she’s done since the last repeat, and how many repeats.
+Sure you can write it down in your phone or on your pattern like I did for years, but once I started using these basic row counters that slide on the end of my knitting needles and crochet hook, advanced patterns suddenly became so much easier.
 If you want prettier ones, these are the ones I’ve asked my mom for Christmas.

 - A cute measuring tape.
 I really like this one.